Recipient of the Bergen County 2011 Historic Preservation Commendation Award for the Old Burying Ground

 Welcome to the Harrington Park Historical Society - we are glad you are visiting with us on our website!
 Please browse around our website to learn more about us and what we do.

 We hope you will join us for our ten lecture series on various history subjects that range from local to the far away on interesting historical topics.
-We meet the first Monday of every month, except July and August, in the Harrington Park Public Library, 2nd floor, at 7:30 P.M.
+We meet the third Thursday of the month, except July and August, in the Harrington Park Boro Hall, 85 Harriot Avenue at 7:30 P.M.
+The Boro Hall is handicap accessible.

 In addition to our lectures the Society maintains and preserves two historic cemeteries in Harrington Park, namely; the Perry Cemetery, and the Old Burying Ground.
 The Perry Cemetery is a small family burial ground located on what was the farm of David Perry (1809-1871).
 The Old Burying Ground cemetery is part of the land apportioned to Garret Huybertsen Blauvelt, son of one of the original sixteen grantees of the Tappan Patent approved by the Governor of New York in 1686.
 Although there are believed to be earlier ones, the first known burial was in 1722 and the last in 1905.